AlonBletter/ProtecTalk-Documents/README.md

 ---

 ## ⚠️ Problem
-Phone scams are a growing threat worldwide, causing people to lose money and sensitive personal data every day.
-Existing protections like call blocking or spam filters are limited, since scammers constantly change phone numbers
-and social engineering techniques.
-Many victims only realize they've been scammed after it’s too late.
+Phone scams pose a significant threat to individuals worldwide, with scammers often targeting those who may be less familiar with technology.
+These schemes can lead to substantial financial losses and lasting emotional harm.

 ---